 Masada ♥♥ stands only behind Jerusalem in terms of touristic popularity.
 Its partially mythical history is considered one of the symbols of Jewish identity, which brings everyone who visits Israel to this World Heritage site at one point or another.
-You can reach the top by walking, if you feel athletic enough, or by cable car (which costs by itself more than the entry ticket at many other national parks).
+You can reach the top by walking if you feel athletic enough, or by cable car (which costs by itself more than the entry ticket at many other national parks).
 Access to the cable car is through a video presentation, which happens to be a badly edited “Cliff’s Notes” version of the otherwise good Masada documentary freely found on YouTube.
 In busy times, your wait for the cable car can be as long as half an hour each way.
 Once on top, you will find a huge site, mostly shapeless ruins interspersed with empty spaces, but also a dozen defined structures.
-The views to the Dead Sea and the valleys below are fantastic; there are some mosaics (Northern Palace, Byzantine Church); you can also descend to lower levels of the Northern Palace, which is one of the highlights.
+The views of the Dead Sea and the valleys below are fantastic; there are some mosaics (Northern Palace, Byzantine Church); you can also descend to the lower levels of the Northern Palace, which is one of the highlights.
 The visit could last easily 3-4 hours for an enthusiast; a more casual visitor will be done in about an hour and a half.
-Brochure has all of the information, no guidance is truly needed, but some people may find it welcome in such a big place.
+The brochure has all of the information, no guidance is truly needed, but some people may find it welcome in such a big place.
 The visitor center at the foot of the mountain has a large restaurant with a number of buffet and takeout options.

-Avdat National Park ♥♥ is part of the Nabatean Insence Route in the Negev desert, inscribed on the World Heritage list with three others.
+Avdat National Park ♥♥ is part of the Nabatean Incense Route in the Negev desert, inscribed on the World Heritage list with three others.
 It is a really impressive archaeological site high above a desert valley.
-You can watch an intro movie at the visitor center (in one of 14 different languages – all versions are freely available on YouTube), and then drive up the mountain to park close to the site; you can also walk up, if you so choose.
-The site is a mix of standing structures and shapeless ruins, but there is enough of the outline, and quite a few points are very impressive.
+You can watch an intro movie at the visitor center (in one of 14 different languages – all versions are freely available on YouTube), and then drive up the mountain to park close to the site; you can also walk up if you so choose.
+The site is a mix of standing structures and shapeless ruins, but there is enough of an outline, and quite a few points are very impressive.
 To say nothing of the views down to the desert.
 I was practically alone at the site on a mid-November morning.
-Brochure and video are enough information-wise, no guidance is truly needed; the length of the visit would be an hour-plus for most people.
+The brochure and video are enough information-wise, no guidance is truly needed; the length of the visit would be an hour-plus for most people.

-Makhteshim are a geologic phenomena unique to Israel – a kind of canyons that are not made by meteorites or earthquakes.
-If you are driving southward to Eilat – which in itself is a gorgeous road trip – or visiting Avdat, you should make a stop at Mitspe Ramon ♥♥ to look at the largest makhtesh, called Makhtesh Ramon.
-You do not need to step inside the visitor center or pay for access, since main viewpoints and a walking path are free to enter.
+Makhteshim are geologic phenomena unique to Israel – a kind of canyons that are not made by meteorites or earthquakes.
+If you are driving southward to Eilat – which in itself is a gorgeous road trip – or visiting Avdat, you should make a stop at Mitspe Ramon ♥♥ to look at the largest one, called Makhtesh Ramon.
+You do not need to step inside the visitor center or pay for access since the main viewpoints and a walking path are free to enter.
 Half an hour should be enough; coming here with a guide who can explain this natural phenomenon might be useful if you don’t read up on that in advance.

 Public beaches in the center of Eilat will not require a fee to access (although, of course, you will need to pay for the use of lounge chairs and umbrellas).
 I only took a short stroll along the main seafront promenade; large resorts facing public beaches are interspersed with shops and snack places, plus a few other features to liven it all up.